 Hearing Loss Management

-The Rehabilitation Team are university qualified Audiologists and Speech Pathologists who have specialist skills in working with adults who have hearing loss.
-We work together to provide a comprehensive range of services for:
+Our Rehabilitation Team specialises in working with adults who have hearing loss.
+We work together to provide a comprehensive range of hearing loss management services for:

 - Acceptance of hearing loss

 - Feeling more confident in challenging communication situations

 - Advice about Assistive Listening Devices and referral to Devices Officer.